Disable “Top Sites” in Safari for Mac OS X

 - Close out of Preferences

-If you want Safari to be as fast as possible, choose “Empty Page” as both options, though we certainly won’t complain if you set http://osxdaily.com as your home page.
+If you want Safari to be as fast as possible, choose “Empty Page” as both options, though we certainly won’t complain if you set https://osxdaily.com as your home page, since we know it’s your new favorite web site, right?